Tanya-1109/Learning-LLD/ParkingLotDesign/README.md

 7. Dynamic Configuration - Number of parking sopts for cars and bikes should be configurable.
 8. Fee Models - The system should have a per hour fee model for different types of vehicles.

+## Classes Requuired
+1. Vehicle - Consists of Vehicle Types, license number etc.Will have child classes like Car , Bike.
+This class will also calculate the ticket price for the vehicle according to the fee model.
+Here we are implementing A factory design pattern so that whenever a new type of vehicle is added we don't need to create functions again.
+2.